 The project is based on a real place, a house in Oslo.
 I am interested in how our memory connects with places and houses, in expanding our understanding of what a house and a place are, seen from the perspective of our own cultural background, time and history – and in the perceptions and experiences that are associated with it.
 In the significance of how the rooms are organised in relation to each other and what happens if the room is freed from the context in which it stands.
 It is rare to experience an isolated room that doesn’t relate to anything else, torn from its place, time and spatial context.
 The neutral room simply doesn’t exist.
 A key aspect of architecture is the experience of going from one room to another.
 The way the rooms are organised in relation to each other affects the sense of what it is like to be in the house.
 From the starting point that architecture begins with a single room, I have explored what criteria a space has to fulfil to be called a room and how big it has to be.
 Everyone relates to rooms – whether it is a private room like a bedroom, kitchen, dining room, or a public space such as a café, library or railway station.
 The work comprises six physical installations, plus the book and archive “33 fortellinger” (33 stories).

 Stacey Sacks is a PhD candidate in Performing Arts at Stockholm’s University of the Arts.
-Her Doctoral Project Improvising Trickster takes form as a suite of hyper-disciplinary experiments with mask, clown, stop-motion animation, film, photography, sculpture, text, drawing and performance.
+Her Doctoral Project *This Untethered Buffoon or the Trickster in Everything* takes form as a suite of hyper-disciplinary experiments with mask, clown, stop-motion animation, film, photography, sculpture, text, drawing and performance.

 Drawing on Gayatri Chakravorty Spivak’s concept of ‘critical intimacy’ the performance-essay 'luxurious migrant' reflects on whiteness and privilege and the performance of it.
 As an intra-cultural, auto-ethnographic excavation it attempts and possibly fails to critically engage with notions of access, authority and power from within the cultural canon.
 As such it is a creative experimentation with theory and performance, an exploration of the improvisatory impulse and what it means to be ‘on’ the moment.